kroma-network/kroma-specs/specs/validator-system-v2/overview.md

 KRO delegators delegate their tokens (KRO) to validators and increase the probability of the validators being selected as a priority validator for output submission.
-As compensation for the delegation, KRO delegators receive a portion of the base reward which the validators earn for submitting output, proportional to the number of delegated tokens.
+As compensation for the delegation, KRO delegators receive a portion of the [base reward][g-base-reward] which the validators earn for submitting output, proportional to the number of delegated tokens.

 #### KGH Delegators

 KGH delegators delegate KGHs to validators and increase their chances of being selected as a priority validator by the number of tokens (KRO) contained in the KGH and boost their output submission rewards.
-In return for delegation, they receive a portion of the base reward proportional to the number of tokens in their KGH, and share in the boosted reward.
+In return for delegation, they receive a portion of the base reward proportional to the number of tokens in their KGH, and share in the [boosted reward][g-boosted-reward].

 ### Priority Validator Selection